Benjamin-Walker/pySigLib/README.md

 sig = pysiglib.sig_kernel(X, Y, dyadic_order=(3, 0))
 ```

+## Contribution

+Pull requests are not being accepted at this time, but issues and suggestions are welcome.

 ## Citation
 If you found this library useful in your research, please consider citing the paper:
 ```bibtex